ankur0203/netflix-data-cleaning/README.md

-# netflix-data-cleaning
+# netflix-data-cleaning-task1
-Data Cleaning of Netflix Dataset using Pandas Library in Python.
+Data Cleaning of Medical appointment Dataset using Pandas Library in Python.